bento-platform/bento/docs/garage.md

 aws --endpoint-url https://garage.bentov2.local s3 ls
 ```

-For S3cmd you can create an s3cf with the following template:
+For `s3cmd` you can create a configuration file with the following template:
 ```ini
 # ~/.s3cfg-garage-local
 [default]